jonathansharman/najan/src/pronouns.md

 The assignable pronouns {jow}, {með}, {paŋ}, and {tsut} have no fixed properties, such as person, number, or gender.
 They can be bound (or rebound) to any unquantified noun phrase, using determiners.

-The next section explains the function of the determiners, including the meaning and scope of any pronouns they bind.